KillrVideo/killrvideo-generator/README.md

 The app generates sample video data to insert into KillrVideo by searching YouTube for videos matching keywords specified in `src/youtube/sources.js`.
 Calling the YouTube Data API requires  authentication, which for the generator is an API key.
 In order to run the generator from your local environment you will need to get an API key from the [Google Developer Console](https://console.developers.google.com/).

 Create a new project, select it, and expand APIs and Auth.
 In the list of APIs, enable YouTube Data API (v3) and under credentials select to create a new browser key.
-Now create the file `config/local.yaml` and add your API key:
+Now open the file `docker-compose.yaml` and add your API key:
  ```
+ services:
+  generator:
+    environment:
-youTubeApiKey: <YOUR API KEY>
+      KILLRVIDEO_YOUTUBE_API_KEY: <YOUR API KEY>
 ```

 ## Developing